 Getting enough water each day is very important for preventing constipation.
 We’ve all heard that eight glasses of water a day is the goal, but healthy hydration is not so cut-and-dried.
-First, fluids from all sources count: water first and foremost, as well as fruits and vegetable juices, broth-based soups, coffee, tea, and milk.
+First, fluids from all sources count: water first and foremost, as well as fruits and vegetable juices, broth-based soups, coffee, tea and milk.
 Second, each person is unique, so you may need a bit more or less.
 The easiest way to know if you’re well-hydrated is to check that your urine is pale yellow, never dark yellow or brown.
 Now that you’ve had a good giggle, drink up!

 All foods have a time and place in a normal eating pattern, but fresh whole foods should be the foundation of a healthy diet.
-Focus on getting enough plants (whole grains, fruits, and vegetables).
+Focus on getting enough plants (whole grains, fruits and vegetables).
 This will go a long way to ensuring that you get enough fibre and fluids in your foods.

 Support healthy digestion with a healthy balance of activity and rest.
 Physical activity helps by both reducing stress and directly reducing constipation.
-Health sleep habits reduce stress, regulate appetite, and make it easier to be active during the day.
+Healthy sleep habits reduce stress, regulate appetite and make it easier to be active during the day.
 Finally, the simple act of responding to the urge to have a bowel movement may make it easier to do so over time.
 Listen to your body and make sure it gets the attention it needs on a regular schedule.